Microsoft-Web/WebCampTrainingKit/README.md

           <tr>
             <td><a href='Presentation/Modern-Web-Front-Ends/Modern-web-front-ends.pptx'>Building web front ends for both desktop and mobile using the latest web standards</a></td>
             <td>In this session, we'll dig into the latest web standards - HTML5, CSS3, JavaScript with jQuery, and responsive web design.
 We'll see how to apply some of the web dev features in Visual Studio 2015 shown earlier in the day with real world application.
-              This session extends the GeekQuiz application by building in a single page application (SPA) interface using Ember.js and CSS3 transitions.</td>
+              This session extends the GeekQuiz application by building in a single page application (SPA) interface using Angular 2 and CSS3 transitions.</td>
-            <td><a href='Presentation/Modern-Web-Front-Ends/GeekQuiz-SPA-Interface/'>Building a SPA Interface using EmberJS</a></td>
+            <td><a href='Presentation/Modern-Web-Front-Ends/GeekQuiz-SPA-Interface/'>Building a SPA interface using Angular 2</a></td>
           </tr>
           <tr>
             <td rowspan="2"><a href='Presentation/HTTP-Services/HTTP-Services.pptx'>API Services for both web and devices</a></td>